Gibson scores 20, leads Oklahoma past No. 11 Iowa State

 Jacob Groves banked in a 3-pointer to give the Sooners a 21-16 lead midway through the first half, but Iowa State took control until the break.
 Brockington scored 16 points on 7-for-8 shooting to help the Cyclones take a 36-32 lead at halftime.

-Oklahoma finally took the lead on a basket by Jacob Groves on another dazzling pass by Cortes.
+Oklahoma finally took the lead on a basket by Jacob Groves on a dazzling pass by Bijan Cortes.
 A turnaround jumper by Cortes pushed Oklahoma’s advantage to 65-61.
 Cortes then spun, left a Cyclone defender on the ground and scored a layup to put Oklahoma up by 10.

+Cortes finished with five assists in 12 minutes in the second half.

+“What he did was he got the ball moving side to side, he got it out of the trap,” Moser said.
+“He got it moving.
+He went downhill and didn’t over-penetrate.
+He drew a crowd and then kicked it, drew a crowd, hit a cutter.
+He’s got such vision.”

 BIG PICTURE